Investment Objectives

 Market environment and performance

-Europe’s economy, initially proving somewhat resilient, has in recent months consistently shown signs of weakening, particularly as its largest economies continue to face a deterioration in economic metrics.
-Recent Purchasing Managers’ Index (PMI) data supports these trends, indicating a slowdown in the Eurozone and a potential technical recession in Germany, Europe’s largest economy.
+The economic disparity between the US and the Eurozone remained.
+While Europe’s economy has consistently shown signs of weakening, particularly as its largest economies continue to face a deterioration in economic metrics, the US has maintained a relatively steady economic trajectory.
+Recent Purchasing Managers’ Index (PMI) data continued to support these trends, indicating a sustained slowdown in the Eurozone.

 Fund performance